-In addition, last year our Trust Services added substantial personnel in our goal to increase our personal trust business.
+The addition of key personnel in our Trust Company aided in our goal to increase our personal trust business this past year.
 This included more resources to our Chicago, Illinois market as well as entry into the Trust business in the St. Louis, Missouri market.
-Our assets under management in Trust Services increased to \$4.7 billion from \$3 billion during the year.
+Our assets under management in our Trust Company increased to \$5.0 billion from \$4.7 billion during 2013.

-We continue to look for profitable business within our existing markets, as well as new markets, which might make sense for our Company.
+We continue to look for profitable business within our existing markets, as well as new markets that may make sense for our Company.
 We are optimistic about our prospects for the future.

-We look forward to talking with you at our annual meeting on Tuesday, May 14, 2013 at our Corporate Headquarters building, located at 12th and Broadway Streets in Quincy, Illinois.
+We look forward to talking with you at our annual meeting on Tuesday, May 13, 2014 at our Corporate Headquarters building, located at 12th & Broadway Streets in Quincy, Illinois.
 The meeting will begin at 9:00 a.m.